Latex Mattress vs. Spring Mattress

 - Naturally mold and dust mite resistant – No chemicals are required to keep the mattresses away from these common problems.

-- Sleeps cool – Latex is breathable, thanks to its open cell structure; thus, superb air circulation is very reachable.
-Plus, the pinholes strategically inserted around the mattress allow airflow much better than any other type.
+- Sleeps cool – Latex is breathable, thanks to its open cell structure.
+It allows greater airflow through the mattress and the special pinholes strategically inserted around the mattress aid in this.

 - Longevity – They are highly durable and can last longer.

-- Orthopedic Benefits – These mattresses provide great pressure relief thanks to excellent body pressure points.
-When sleeping, your spine is properly aligned.
+- Orthopedic Benefits – These mattresses provide great pressure relief and will keep your spine properly aligned regardless of the position you choose to sleep in.